LouisBrunner/bggp2021/README.md

 # Entry for the Binary Golf Grand Prix 2021

+This repository contains some prototypes I developed for BGGP 2021 (which I didn't participate in).

 ## Usage

 Requires Docker to be installed.
 Run `./build.sh`, the binary will be available as `build/pog.zip`.